laanp/Icarus_Mods_Separated/laanp-PetesCureAll_Readme.md

-laanp-PetesCureAll_v1_w172_P.pak
+laanp-PetesCureAll_v1_w173_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.2.47.134758 (Week: 172)
+Compatible with Icarus Version: Rev. 2.2.48.135044 (Week: 173)

 ## Description:
 A new mysterious Exotic-infused potion that cures all ailments.

 ## Mod Details:
-- Introduces unique cure all tonic that will fix just about everything that's wrong with a prospector.
+- Introduces unique tonic called "Pete's Cure All Tonic" that will fix just about everything that's wrong with a prospector.